 - Long courses, which consist of obtaining a diploma or certification in teaching yoga

-The courses offered last from 2 to 5 years, give you professional certification from a recognized school and allows you access to the professional network of the association to help you find your first job.
+The courses offered last from 2 to 5 years, give you a professional certification from a recognized school and allows you access to the professional network of the association to help you find your first job.
 The course of studies is done over the years, in several stages, for example:

-- A first year dedicated to the acquisition of theoretical and practical knowledge
+- A first-year dedicated to the acquisition of theoretical and practical knowledge

-- A second year focused on yoga practice
+- A second-year focused on yoga practice

 - Then another two to three years to train with practitioners in a yoga school, in parallel with writing a memoir.

 Note: it is not a full-time course, your group classes are organized on weekends, and your individual courses take place on weekdays.
 Yoga instruction is spread over the entire schooling year, depending on the goal.
 Tuition fees can range from $2,000 to $8000 a year, depending on the type, of course, offered and the school's reputation.

 Did you know that there are now many long training courses as well as short ones to be a yoga teacher in the US?